KassandraCar/Recursive-File-Indexer-and-Search-Tool-in-C/README.md

 # C File Indexer & Search Engine

-This project implements a full-text file indexer and search engine in pure C.
+This project implements a full-text file indexer and search engine in pure C/C++.
 Given one or more index files (produced by a recursive crawler and tokenizer), the tool supports ranked search queries using an interactive shell.
 All indexing and searching logic is built from scratch, including custom on-disk data structures, hash table serialization, and inverted index management.